Category Archives: Northern Gold Country

 If you’ve already ridden the Red Dog/Pasquale ride and don’t want to repeat yourself (which I frankly cannot imagine), when you get back to Gate #1 don’t turn into the campground, continue west on Scotts Flat Rd., ride either down Scotts Valley Rd. (short and steep) or up Scotts Flat Rd. and down Willow Valley (longer, mellower, with climbing), and back on Willow Valley Rd. to your car.

-Shortening the route: Omit Casci Rd.
-Ride the Scotts Valley Rd. cut-off instead of upper Willow Valley and upper Scotts Flat.
-Ride to the Willow Valley Rd./Hwy 20 intersection and turn around.
+Shortening the route: 1) Omit Casci Rd.
+2) Ride the Scotts Valley Rd. cut-off instead of upper Willow Valley and upper Scotts Flat.
+3) Ride to the Willow Valley Rd./Hwy 20 intersection and turn around.
 You can skip the Pasquale half of the route and ride back the way you came out, but I don’t think it reduces the mileage total.
+You can save a few miles by taking Scotts Valley Rd. on the return trip, but it’s a steep, fairly straight, and rather bumpy plunge I don’t enjoy.

 Adding miles: You can add the other half of the Red Dog/Pasquale route.
 For other options, see the Adding Miles section of Red Dog/Pasquale.
 From Nevada City it’s about 3 miles to Grass Valley and the turn-around for our Dog Bar ride and the trailhead for our Lower Colfax Road ride.